-Choose a cottage close to the seafront like the adorable Sandy Vista apartment for two, the family-sized Rivers Meet, or the astonishing Redlands House, which has space for up to 24 guests to stay, making it ideal for special occasion and get-togethers.
+Choose from some amazing cottages in Instow, including the family-sized Rivers Meet, or the astonishing Redlands House, which has space for up to 24 guests to stay, making it ideal for special occasion and get-togethers.
 For more choice, take a look at our wonderful collection of Instow cottages and find the perfect place to spend your holiday, where you'll find some wonderful romantic, luxury and dog-friendly cottages.

 The food and drink